Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single sentence that front-loads the main action.
-Every part is purposeful with no wasted words.
+The description is a single concise sentence that front-loads the essential action and key parameters.
+Every word is meaningful, with no redundancy or fluff.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.